-Transformative Change for Rural Prosperity and Nutritious Food
+Transformative Changes for Rural Prosperity and Nutritious Food

-- Transformative technologies for rural prosperity to help overcome structural constraints and rural areas to become spaces of development, giving impetus to growth, modernized agriculture, and non-farm goods and services.
+- Transformative policies and technologies for rural prosperity to help overcome structural constraints and rural areas to become spaces of economic development, giving impetus to growth, modernized agriculture, and non-farm goods and services. farmer income crisis; and

-- Online community—Share feedback, insights, and resources with fellow members before, during, and after the forum to sustain dialogues.
+- Online community - Share feedback, insights, and resources with fellow members before, during, and after the forum to sustain dialogues through the Facebook event page.

 The forum gathers participants from: